-On the second Monday of our stay, Nate, Karen and I drove three hours to Oklahoma City to visit the National Cowboy & Western Heritage Museum.
+On the second Monday of our stay, three of us drove three hours to Oklahoma City to visit the National Cowboy & Western Heritage Museum.
 We stopped in Fort Smith for breakfast at Irish Maid Donuts.

 The chuck wagon from the cowboy exhibit.

 A few of the over 8,000 types of barbed wire on display

 The Army exhibit